shiraz-messer/DevOps/README.md

 http://127.0.0.1:8080/job/test/indexing/console
 ```
 3. Configure  Jenkins:
-install the JavaMail API plugin.
+install the JavaMail API pluginand define credentials of dockderhub and gmail.
 4. Build pipeline:
-by using the Jenkinsfile as a source from https://github.com/shiraz-messer/DevOps.git
+by using the https://github.com/shiraz-messer/DevOps.git address as a repository source.
-6. Track the Building process and make sure it completed and a SUCCESS mail recieved.
+5. Track the Building process and make sure it is completed and a SUCCESS mail is received.

 ### Complete CICD Proccess
 1.	 you will have to go inside the "cicd" folder:  🗃️